The 9 Keys to Long-Term Travel on a Budget

 Lauren over at Never Ending Footsteps tracked her 2015 spending and it came in under $20,000.

-Jimmy of Jimmy Eats World tracked his budgets for two years of full-time travel for a grand total of about $40,000.
+Jimmy of Jimmy Eats World tracked his budgets for two years of full-time travel budget for a grand total of about $40,000.

 Another couple—Erin and Simon—tracked yearly expenses and reported a total of $40,323 for two in 2013.